4. Material accounting policy information

 These accounting policies have been used throughout all periods presented in these standalone financial statements.

-b) Basis of preparation of standalone financial statements
+b) Basis of preparation of financial statements

 The standalone financial statements have been prepared on going concern basis in accordance with accounting principles generally accepted in India.
 Further, the standalone financial statements have been prepared on historical cost basis except for certain financial assets, financial liabilities, plan assets related to defined benefit obligation and share based payments which are measured at fair values as explained in relevant accounting policies.

-As on 31 March 2024, the accumulated losses from the business exceeded its equity share capital (negative net worth) on account of the matter stated in note 51 and any unfavourable outcome of the such matter may cast significant doubt on the ability to continue as a going concern assumptions.
+As on 31 March 2025, the accumulated losses from the business exceeded its equity share capital (negative net worth) on account of the matter stated in note 51 and any unfavourable outcome of the such matter may cast significant doubt on the ability to continue as a going concern assumptions.
 However, the Company continues to be legally advised that the Company's stand has merits.
 Further management believes that it is appropriate to prepare the standalone financial statements on a going concern basis considering sufficient operational cash flow, no debt in books, positive business outlook, cash generation capability.

 These standalone financial statements are presented in Indian Rupees (INR), which is the Company's functional and presentation currency.
 All amounts have been denominated in lacs, except as stated otherwise.
 The amounts disclosed as '0' represent amounts below rounding off norms adopted by the Company.

-c) Current versus non-current classification
+cj current versus non-current classification

 All assets and liabilities have been classified as current or non-current, wherever applicable as per the operating cycle of the Company and other criteria set out in the Act.
 Deferred tax assets and liabilities are classified as non-current assets and non-current liabilities, as the case may be.

-d) Business combinations and goodwill
+dj Business combinations and goodwill

 Business combinations are accounted for using the acquisition method.
 The consideration transferred by the Company to obtain control of a subsidiary is calculated as the sum of the acquisition-date fair values of assets transferred, liabilities incurred, the equity interests issued and fair value of contingent consideration issued.
 Acquisition-related costs are expensed as and when incurred.